craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 ## Cutting My Crossmember

 This was a part of the job that I was the least excited about - cutting the  front crossmember.
 I made the  cuts with a grinder and cut-off wheel.
-I've started to really like [the Metal Max from Lenox][cutoff].
-It's proven durable and still cuts quickly.
+I've started to really like [the Metal Max][cutoff] cut off wheel from Lenox.
+It's [proven durable](https://www.youtube.com/watch?v=BGPJtTKmMLM) and still cuts quickly.

 I was far too fiddly with marking this out.
 The Comp Mount covers this entire area, and so the cuts really only need to open space for the rope to pass through.
+It's worth nothing that in some markets, the Jeep XJ had [a factory hidden winch option](https://www.jeepforum.com/forum/f11/factory-xj-hidden-winch-564037/#post12295131).
+If you look closely at the crossmember before you cut it, you'll see that the crossmember has holes punched for the standard winch attachment pattern.

 [![Jeep XJ Winch Mount](/img/posts/xj-hidden-winch/small/crossmember-cut.jpg)](/img/posts/xj-hidden-winch/crossmember-cut.jpg)

-In the photo above, you can see the two lines in front of the balancer.
+In the photo above, you can see the two hose lines in front of the balancer.
 These are transmission cooler lines, and later in this project I found that they fouled on the winch.
 I could have relocated them with some simple cutting and flaring and re-routing only a section of one of them.
 But, I chose to [completely replace them with flexible hoses](/2019/07/17/Jeep-XJ-Transmission-Cooler-Line-Ugrade/).

 After making the cuts, I removed all of the rough edges, sanded the entire area, and then applied a coat of [POR-15](por15).

 [![POR15 Rust Proofing](/img/posts/xj-hidden-winch/small/crossmember-painted.jpg)](/img/posts/xj-hidden-winch/crossmember-painted.jpg)

 With the cuts done and the paint cured it was time to test fit the Comp Mount.
 This mount went in and out a lot while I was getting lines moved, wiring installed, and parts moved around.
 I cannot imagine doing this without a good floor jack.
-During this time, I didn't have the winch in it's cradle.
+During this time, I didn't have the winch in its cradle.
 Keep it light!

 [![Test fitting the hidden winch](/img/posts/xj-hidden-winch/small/cmount-mount-mockup.jpg)](/img/posts/xj-hidden-winch/cmount-mount-mockup.jpg)